silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/manage_integrations/video-how-to-add-a-service-account-with-cerby-managed-second-factors.md

 ---
-description: This video shows how to add a service account with Cerby-managed second factors to use it in your apps.
+description: "This video shows how to add a service account with Cerby-managed second factors to use it in your apps."
 intercom_id: 9099711
 ---